U.S. attends Ebola meeting in Cuba called by leftist bloc

 “We have offered our training center ... and our experts to prepare professionals who can become facilitators in each country in the region and help elaborate and implement Ebola prevention and control plans,” Morales told reporters.

-With help from international experts including two Americans, Cuba has trained 461 of its own doctors and nurses for treating Ebola patients, more than half of whom have already gone to Sierra Leone, Guinea and Liberia for six-month missions.
+With help from the World Health Organization and the CDC, Cuba has trained 461 of its own doctors and nurses for treating Ebola patients, more than half of whom have already gone to Sierra Leone, Guinea and Liberia for six-month missions.

 The United States and Cuba have been adversaries since the 1959 revolution that brought Fidel Castro to power, though in recent years the two countries have cooperated on issues such as immigration, illegal drug interdiction, weather forecasts and oil spill prevention.

-On Tuesday, the United Nations General Assembly voted 188 to 2 to condemn the decades-long U.S. economic embargo against Cuba.
+On Tuesday, the United Nations General Assembly voted overwhelmingly for the 23rd time to condemn the decades-long U.S. economic embargo against Cuba, with many nations praising Cuba for its Ebola response.

-A Liberian man died Oct.
-8 while visiting Dallas, Texas, the first Ebola case diagnosed in the United States, and two nurses who treated him were infected but later cleared of the virus.
-In addition a New York doctor was diagnosed last week.
-Craig Spencer, 33, had worked with the humanitarian group Doctors Without Borders treating Ebola patients in Guinea.